 | Cash-flow lender | A few hours | 1 business day |

 Same-day ACH isn't available from every lender.
-Your receiving bank also plays a role.
-Some banks hold incoming ACH transfers until the next business morning even when the sending lender initiates same-day delivery.
+Your receiving bank also plays a role-some hold incoming ACH transfers until the next business morning even when the sending lender initiates same-day delivery.

 Credit Score Requirements and Approval Odds